reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 A valid method for the MN to identify a stub connection is to use the "runtimeURL", which each stub is constructed with in the runtime.
 If the stub provides this url during the connection handshake procedure, then the MN can identify the stub/runtime, even after a potential re-connect, e.g. due to temporary loss of network connectivity.

 It is the responsibility of the MN to release resources if the "disconnect" method was invoked on the stub .
-This is the official indication that the runtime does not need this stub connection anymore and has released the stub.
+This is the official indication that the runtime does not need this stub connection anymore and it has released the stub.
 In the alternative case, that a stub was not sending messages for a longer period, but was also not officially disconnected, it is up to the MN implementation to run a kind of garbage collection mechanism to release stale resources.

 **TODO:** Verify identity parameter of the "connect" method.